gauravmuk/PetCare/README.md

 ### Admin and other user credentials
-After running the default-data.js script as described above, use can sign in one of the following users by using these credentials
+After running the default-data.js script as described above, users can sign in as one of the following users by using these credentials.
+Users can also sign up with their own account.

-Admin Credentials
+- Admin Credentials
 	email: 		admin@gmail.com
 	password:	admin123

-Default user 1 credentials
+- Default user 1 credentials
 	email:		jennifer@gmail.com
 	password:	12345678

-Default user 2 credentials
+- Default user 2 credentials
 	email:		bale@gmail.com
 	password:	12345678

-### List of URL
+### List of URLs

-All the REST API end-point are listed in section 6 of the report.pdf document
+All the REST API end-points are listed in section 6 of the report.pdf document.

-URLS that does not require sign in
+URLs that does not require sign in
 	/
 	/forum
 	/petsitter_posts
 	/pet_posts
 	/pet_posts/:id
 	/petsitter_posts/:id
 	/users/:id
 	NOTE: Default search results may take time to load depending on the network

-URLS that does require sign in
+URLs that does require sign in
 	/new_pet_posts
 	/new_petsitter_posts
 	/users/:id/applications
 	/users/:id/messages
-	NOTE: You have to sign in to make a Review or to Apply for a post
+	NOTE: You have to sign in to make a Review or to Apply for a posting

-URL that only Admin can access
+URLs that only Admins can access
 	/admin
-	NOTE: Admin can access the Admin Console by clicking on their name on the upper left corner and clicking ‘Admin Console’
+	NOTE: Admins can access the Admin Console by clicking on their name on the upper left corner and clicking ‘Admin Console’